 A. To understand the structure of databases distributed over the network.
 B. To learn Query processing and decomposition.
 C. To understand how to create a distributed database using fragmentation.
 D. To learn transaction processing in a distributed environment.
 E. To understand how concurrency control is performed in a distributed environment.

-1. Explain detailed architecture of distributed database.
-2. Design a distributed database for any environment using horizontal and vertical fragmentation.
+1. An understanding of detailed architecture of distributed database.
+2. An ability to design a distributed database for any environment using horizontal and vertical fragmentation.
 3. Describe transaction execution, rules and protocols used in concurrent access in a distributed environment.
-4. Perform Query Processing and its decomposition a distributed database.
-5. Design a reliable database.
+4. An understanding of Query Processing and its decomposition a distributed database.
+5. An ability to design a reliable database.

 Introduction: Distributed Data Processing, What is a Distributed Database System?
 Promises of DDBSs, Problem Areas.
+(8L)